 Eliane Aubert-Colombani

-Eliane Aubert-Colombani has published two essays, a collection of poetry, and more than thirty novels.
-Some bear witness to the Second World War, such as "The Journal of a Collaborator," which was recognized by the entire national press and was included on the syllabus at the University of Cologne.
-Her other novels, published mostly by A Fior di Carta, are inspired by Corsica, her home country, and allow her to give free rein to her poetry.
-"The Priest and the Militant" was dramatized by George Buisson, administrator of Nohant.
+Eliane Aubert-Colombani published two essays, a collection of poetry, and more than thirty novels.
+Some bear witness to the Second World War, such as "Le journal d'un Collabo" (The Diary of a Collaborator), which was acclaimed by the entire national press and was on the syllabus at the University of Cologne.
+Her other novels, mostly published by A Fior di Carta, are inspired by Corsica, her native land, and allow her to give free rein to her poetry.
+"Le curé et la militante" (The Priest and the Activist) was adapted for the stage by George Buisson, administrator of Nohant.

-Halfway through her life, Brigitte, a painter suffering from a devastating illness, takes refuge in the Corsican village where she is from.
-There she will meet a cousin who has been in love with her since adolescence and who has never declared himself.
-She no longer has the strength to paint, but, as an enlightened diarist, she analyzes all the conceptions of love that she has known or experienced.
-However, she has not foreseen the ultimate "little infinity" where she will find her cousin.
-Publication date: March 1, 2023 Order
+In the middle of her life, Brigitte, a painter suffering from a devastating illness, takes refuge in her native Corsican village.
+There, she reconnects with a cousin who has been in love with her since adolescence but has never confessed his feelings.
+No longer able to paint, she uses her insightful diarist to analyze all the conceptions of love she has ever known or experienced.
+However, she has not foreseen the ultimate "little infinity" where she will be reunited with her cousin.
+Publication date: March 1, 2023.
+Order now